 "As members of the Profession of Arms, we are held to a high standard, where our actions are constantly observed and scrutinized in the public domain," Caslen said in the letter.
 "As Army officers, we are not afforded the luxury of a lack of awareness of how we are perceived."

-African-Americans generally aren't afforded that luxury.
-In a few instances, people who wished to express solidarity with the
+Funnily enough, African-Americans generally aren't afforded that luxury.
+In a few instances, people who wished to express solidarity with the national Black Lives Matter movement faced backlash from others.

 A teen in Texas was sent home in September for wearing a shirt that paid tribute to Eric Garner and Michael Brown, two men killed by police whose cases galvanized the Black Lives Matter movement.
 It probably didn't help that the student wore the shirt on the same day that the school was honoring a local sheriff's deputy who had been killed by a black assailant amid increased racial tensions between police and residents.
 Parents in Monroeville, Pennsylvania, called for the dismissal of a superintendent after a Diversity Day message encouraged students to wear their Black Lives Matter t-shirts.